Healing from Complex Ptsd

 In the U.S. alone, over 700,000 children are reported as victims of abuse and neglect annually.
 These early relational wounds leave long-lasting imprints on the developing brain, shaping identity, safety, and the ability to connect.

-Why CPtsd recovery requires brain first approaches
+Why CPtsd recovery requires integration led approaches

 For practitioners and professionals, here’s what matters.

-✅ Why Brain First Matters
+✅ Why Integration Capacity Matters

 ✅ For Psychologists, Coaches